-Unlike what we've read on the Internet, our machine got up to temperature in just three minutes.
+Unlike what we've read on the Internet, our machine was ready to brew in five minutes.
 It comes with four 58-millimetre filter baskets but the double-shot single wall one mostly used as keeping an extra shot in the refrigerator saves time and coffee ground in contrary to calibrating back and forth.
 An external grinder will be required to go with the BES920 and from two trials, we got it to 9 bars of pressure which was sooner than expected.
 Extraction is set to 30 seconds by default can be altered to preference so as pre infusion times, extraction temperature and autostart via a user-friendly (although small) LCD.
 Also it has swivel wheels that makes it easy to manoeuvre when it comes to cleaning and positioning.

 Coming from BES870, steaming is considerably more powerful where less time is required to lather milk at around 25 seconds which is still slower than commercial grade machines of under 10.
 The tamper should be weightier for a more ergonomic tamp and a quieter pump will be greatly appreciated.
 Also a bespoke group head takes the fun away from owning more or whackier portafilter.